YatterOfficial/Yatter.Invigoration/README.md

 #### An introduction to the ActionBase

-The CarActor class below has three available overrides, which are exposed by the ActionBase:
+The CarActor class above has three available overrides, which are exposed by the ActionBase:

 - ```public virtual void Action() {}```
 - ```public async virtual Task ActionAsync() {}```